rgCategory/composition_notebook/machines/README.md

-# Pullback
+# State Machines
-This file contrains attempts at reproducing the pullback found in Appendix B of "Categorical Semantics".
+This folder contains implementations for different types of state machines.
+It also includes an implementation of static contracts.